GoPro enters licensing deal with Jabil for third-party gear

 "This collaborative approach with Jabil will enable innovative, GoPro enabled products and services from some of the most exciting hardware and software companies out there," said Sandor Barna, GoPro's chief technology officer in a statement.

-According to Techcrunch the resulting products will not be branded GoPro, and the agreement excludes devices like consumer action cams that compete directly against GoPro's own products.
+According to Techcrunch the resulting products will not be part of the GoPro brand.
+The agreement excludes devices such as consumer action cams that compete directly against GoPro's own products.

 Financial terms of the partnership were not disclosed, but it could be a stabilizing influence for GoPro amid a falling stock price and layoffs.
 In January the company scuttled its drone division and CEO Nick Woodman told CNBC that it would consider a sale to or partnership with another company.